deeplearning4j/deeplearning4j/word2vec.md

         Word2Vec vec = new Word2Vec.Builder().layerSize(300).windowSize(5)
                 .layerSize(300).iterate(iter).tokenizerFactory(t).build();

+*Q: How do I load my data?
+Why does training take forever?*

+*A:* If all of your sentences have been loaded as *one* sentence, Word2vec training could take a very long time.
+That's because Word2vec is a sentence-level algorithm, so sentence boundaries are very important, because co-occurrence statistics are gathered sentence by sentence.
+(For GloVe, sentence boundaries don't matter, because it's looking at corpus-wide co-occurrence.
+For many corpora, average sentence length is six words.
+That means that with a window size of 5 you have, say, 30 (random number here) rounds of skip-gram calculations.
+If you forget to specify your sentence boundaries, you may load a "sentence" that's 10,000 words long.
+In that case, Word2vec would attempt a full skip-gram cycle for the whole 10,000-word "sentence".
+In DL4J's implementation, a line is assumed to be a sentence.
+You need plug in your own SentenceIterator and Tokenizer.
+By asking you to specify how your sentences end, DL4J remains language-agnostic.
+UimaSentenceIterator is one way to do that.
+It uses OpenNLP for sentence boundary detection.

 *Q: I did everything you said and the results still don't look right.*

 *A:* If you are using Ubuntu, the serialized data may not be getting loaded properly.
 This is a problem with Ubuntu.
 We recommend testing this version of Wordvec on another version of Linux.